|

 use abstract UNIX sockets, not associated with a file, like this: kitty

-are expanded and relative paths are resolved with respect to the temporary
+and relative paths are resolved with respect to the temporary directory.

-directory.
-To control kitty, you can send it commands with kitty @ using
+To control kitty, you can send commands to it with kitten @ using the

 - Control how the initial kitty window is created.
 Default: normal